alex-rodriguez/easy_captcha_solver/README.md

-Easy Captcha Solver
+Easy Captcha Solver Gem
 ----------------
 A captcha solver for really easy ones (don't expect it to solve recaptcha or any similar)

-Tested with Ruby 2.0 and jpg captchas
+Tested with Ruby 2.0

 Installation
 ----------------